Deutsche Telekom pledges to invest 'billions' in Hungarian broadband network

 A spokesman for Magyar Telekom later said that the investment plan covers both fixed and mobile broadband services, and that so far about 60 percent of Hungarian households have access to some kind of broadband connection.

-Shares in Magyar Telekom were down 5 percent at 326 forints by 9.00 a.m.
-ET, valuing the company at around 339 billion forints ($1.5 billion), after traders said the company had dismissed a market rumor that it would increase its stake.
+Shares in Magyar Telekom were down 5 percent at 326 forints by 1400 GMT, valuing the company at around 339 billion forints ($1.5 billion), after traders said the company had dismissed a market rumour that it would increase its stake.

 Telecommunications is one of several industries, along with energy and banking to be hit by special taxes since Orban swept into power in 2010 as part of his government's drive to cut the nation's budget deficit to European Union limits.